mlcommons/algorithmic-efficiency/docker/README.md

 -b <debugging_mode> \
 ```
 If debugging_mode is `'true'` the main process on the container will persist after finishing the data download.
-This run command is for developers who manually want to run a sumbission.
+This run command is for developers who manually want to run a sumbission or look around.

 ### Interacting with the container
 You can find the container IDs of running containers by running: